 These are not circular arguments.
 Because they are not arguments.
 Arguments assume absolute truth at the end of the linguistic journey.
 These phrases are exhortations.
 Exhortations are calls to make truth yourself.
 Thinking about acting is the circular thing, unless one breaks the circle and acts.
 (Which would make the circle a spiral, natch?)

-Pre-Visualization.
+I am all for Pre-Visualization.
 But in a step by step by step way.
 Not in the "Be-the-ball" kind of way, which is just nonsense.
 To pre-visualize means just what it says.

-pre-visualization takes serious brain power and knowledge of the world.
+And of course true pre-visualization takes serious brain power and knowledge of the world.
 Otherwise we're just talking basic daydreaming, which is really what most people do when the have the time.

 But daydreaming to me is a nicer past-time than the vast amount of time some folk spend "seeking" truth.
 Watching a seeker seek is like watching a dog with mange scratch himself to death.

-transcendance (caused however) that leads down all sorts of nonsensical roads (Though the solace found therein may be real) and down into all sorts of texts that fail the simplest Wittgensteinian Bullshit protocols.
+"The Seeker" quickly becomes over-trained in the act of seeking, and then seeking itself becomes the point, possibly subconsciously, of their life.
+There's a longing for transcendance (caused however) that leads down all sorts of nonsensical roads (Though the solace found therein may be real) and down into all sorts of texts that fail the simplest Wittgensteinian Bullshit protocols.

-transcendance leads to considerations of epistemology, which I consider a hugely problematic field of thought that leads nowhere except to a shorter lifespan through wasted time.
+And then that longing for transcendance leads to considerations of epistemology, which I consider a hugely problematic field of thought that leads nowhere except to a shorter lifespan through wasted time.

 Its that damn weasel word Truth again, getting folks all worked up.
 As a wise man said, truth is at the end of a circle.
-(Mr. Hubbard of the
+(Mr. Hubbard of the Roycrofters, I believe)

 I think the only metaphysics worth a damn is the workings of the imagination.